SerenityOS/serenity/Base/usr/share/man/man1/Mail.md

 ## Description

 Mail is an e-mail client for Serenity.
-It can connect to real e-mail servers.
+It can connect to real e-mail servers using the IMAP protocol.
 Currently, a configuration file is required.
 This must be stored in `~/.config/Mail.ini` See the Examples section for an example configuration file.